 One of the most-asked questions about cheesecake is, “Why did it crack?”
 More often than not, it is because it was overbaked.
 A cheesecake with a crack on the surface can still be eaten, and the easiest way to deal with it is to cover it up–top it with fruit, ganache or sour cream.

 The Waiting Game

 It is important to let a cheesecake cool completely and then refrigerate it for at least 8 hours (overnight is even better) before serving.
 The easiest way to cut it is to use a thin-bladed knife dipped in hot water and wiped dry before each cut.
 Do not try using a serrated knife, as clumps will form around the ridged edges.
-Dental floss can also be used – stretch a piece between your hands and press down firmly through the cheesecake.
-For more useful tips on making and serving cheesecakes, check out our cheesecake Frequently Asked Questions.
+Dental floss can also be used–stretch a piece between your hands and press down firmly through the cheesecake.

 The flavors of cheesecake are only limited by your imagination.
 Check out our Cheesecake Recipe Collection for inspiration and try making one for yourself!

 Did you find this article helpful?
 Has it inspired you?
 What else would you like to know?